Citation, DOI, disclosures and article data

 The demographics of patients with liver metastases will mirror that of the underlying primaries.
 Incidence, therefore, increases with age.

-Liver metastases are usually asymptomatic and found during workup of a malignancy that has presented in other ways.
+Liver metastases are usually asymptomatic and found during the workup of a malignancy.
 If the hepatic metastatic burden is large, then the presentation or symptoms related to the liver disease may include:

 The most common sites of primary malignancy that metastasize to the liver are 2: